 Even if you know where to go looking (and we’ll help you with that in a minute), saving lots of individual tracks in a web browser one by one can be a slow and frustrating process.
 That’s where a smart music downloader can help.

-There are of course, lots of places on the internet where you can find music for free.
+There are of course, lots of places on the internet where you can find free music to download.
 But many of those places link to tracks which included cracked files or music the copyright owner hasn’t given permission to share.

-It’s important that when you go looking for free music, you only use sources that have permission to share that music.
+It’s important that when you go looking for free mp3, you only use sources that have permission to share that music.

 Here are a few places where you can find free music to download legally: